Deficiencies (last 3 years)

 Findings

-The facility failed to timely report suspected abuse and neglect incidents to the State Survey Agency, failed to ensure adequate supervision and accident prevention leading to delayed diagnosis of fractures in a resident, and did not provide routine and emergency medications as ordered due to pharmacy supply issues.
+The facility failed to timely report abuse allegations and investigation results to the State Survey Agency, did not ensure adequate supervision to prevent accidents resulting in harm, and did not provide medications as ordered due to pharmacy supply issues.
+Multiple residents were affected by these deficiencies.

 Deficiencies (4)